Help

 Measure speed of conversation resolution

-Analyze conversation assignment
+Analyse conversation assignment

 If the metric of reassigned conversations is high, it may mean that the assignment method (of the selected period) is not correct, as the conversations are not assigned to the right agent.

-Analyze the use of labels in conversations
+Analyse use of labels in conversations

 Related articles